mlehotay/ier/IER-book/IER-book.md

 5. **Precaution under uncertainty**
    Ethical obligation increases where experiential status is uncertain, not where it is proven.

-Any claim that violates these constraints is out of scope for IER.
+Any interpretation that violates these constraints is **out of scope** for IER.

 ---

+## How to Read This Book

+This book is organized as a **conceptual walkthrough** of a finished theory.

+- It does **not** build experience bottom-up.
+- It does **not** argue from intuition or phenomenology.
+- It does **not** derive ethics from moral sentiment.
+- It does **not** propose tests or measurements.

+Instead, it:

+- explains the identity claim
+- shows how diverse phenomena fall under it
+- clarifies implications, limits, and costs
+- situates IER among competing views
+- makes explicit what IER commits to — and what it refuses to say

+Readers seeking the **formal commitments** should consult the Specification directly.
+Readers seeking a **compact academic presentation** should consult `IER-paper.md`.

+---

 ## Part I — Foundations: The Identity of Experience

 ### Chapter 1 — The Reality of Experience

-- Why experience cannot be dismissed, reduced, or inflated
+Why experience cannot be dismissed, inflated, or treated as a mere explanatory residue.
-- Failures of:
-  - dualism (extra ontology)
-  - panpsychism (over-attribution)
-  - eliminativism (denial)
-- Why experience demands identity, not explanation

-Primary sources:
-- `IER-manifesto.md`
+Failures of dualism, panpsychism, eliminativism, and emergentism.

+**Primary sources:**
-- `IER-overview.md`
+`IER-manifesto.md`, `IER-overview.md`

 ---

 ### Chapter 2 — Unified Experiential Fields (UEFs)

-- Experience as a **Unified Experiential Field**
+Experience as a **single globally integrated regime**, not an aggregate of parts.
-- Global integration without aggregation
-- One dominant UEF per physical system
-- Experiential pluralism in one physical reality
-- Rejection of micro-experience and compositional views

-Primary source:
+Unity without binding, compositionality, or micro-experience.

+**Primary source:**
-- `IER-theory.md`
+`IER-theory.md`

 ---

-### Chapter 3 — Intrinsic Constraint and Dynamical Identity
+### Chapter 3 — Intrinsic Constraint and Regime Identity

-- What makes constraint **intrinsic**
+What makes constraint intrinsic.
-- Informational slack vs unavoidable constraint
-- Why constraint must be globally binding
-- UEFs as **regime-level identities**
+Why experience requires **globally binding, unavoidable constraint**.
-- Formation, persistence, destabilization, collapse
+Formation, persistence, instability, and collapse.

-Primary sources:
-- `IER-theory.md`
+**Primary sources:**
-- `IER-dynamics.md`
+`IER-theory.md`, `IER-dynamics.md`

 ---

 ### Chapter 4 — Formal Structure Without Reduction

-- Why formal structure is required for identity claims
+Why formal structure is clarifying but never foundational.
-- Informational state spaces and trajectories
-- Constraint curvature and regime stability
-- Categorical onset under continuous dynamics
-- Limits of mathematical interpretation

-Primary source:
+State spaces, constraint curvature, regimes, and categorical onset.

+**Primary source:**
-- `IER-math.md`
+`IER-math.md`

 ---

-### Chapter 5 — Normative Specification (IER v10.6)
+### Chapter 5 — Normative Closure

-- The role of normative closure
-- Why there is exactly one Specification
+Why IER permits exactly one Specification.
-- What follows necessarily from experiential identity
-- What would falsify IER
+What would falsify IER.
-- Why no diagnostics, thresholds, or measures are permitted
+Why diagnostics, thresholds, and measures are forbidden in principle.

-Primary source:
+**Primary source:**
-- `IER-specification.md`
+`IER-specification.md`

 ---

 ## Part II — Phenomenology: The Breadth of Experience

 ### Chapter 6 — Emotions as Constraint Attractors

-- Emotions as stable organizational regimes
-- Valence, intensity, urgency as constraint dynamics
+Valence, intensity, and urgency as structural features of intrinsic constraint.
-- Why emotions feel global and action-guiding

-Primary source:
+**Primary source:**
-- `IER-emotions.md`
+`IER-emotions.md`

 ---

 ### Chapter 7 — Brainfeels and Endogenous Qualia

-- Internally generated qualitative structure
+Internally generated qualitative structure without perception, imagery, or representation.
-- Sensory-like experience without perception or imagery
-- Constraint stabilization from the inside

-Primary source:
+**Primary source:**
-- `IER-brainfeels.md`
+`IER-brainfeels.md`

 ---

 ### Chapter 8 — Special Experiential Architectures

-- Aphantasia as high-coherence, low-slack experience
-- Panic and vasovagal shutdown as regime strategies
-- Psychosis as pathological instability under constraint

-Primary sources:
-- `IER-aphantasia.md`
-- `IER-panic.md`
+Aphantasia, panic, vasovagal shutdown, and psychosis as distinct **organizational regimes** within experience.

+**Primary sources:**
-- `IER-psychosis.md`
+`IER-aphantasia.md`, `IER-panic.md`, `IER-psychosis.md`

 ---

 ### Chapter 9 — Art, Beauty, and Aesthetic Experience

-- Beauty as unusually coherent intrinsic constraint
+Beauty as unusually coherent intrinsic constraint.
-- Art as internal and external attractor
+Art as a constraint-shaping attractor.
-- Shared meaning without collective experience

-Primary source:
+**Primary source:**
-- `IER-art.md`
+`IER-art.md`

 ---

-### Chapter 10 — Phenomenology as Proof of Principle

-- One identity, many experiential forms
-- Phenomenology as demonstration, not foundation
-- Why lived experience constrains theory without grounding it

----

 ## Part III — Time, Continuity, and Lived Life

-### Chapter 11 — Continuity Without Constant Awareness
+### Chapter 10 — Continuity Without Constant Awareness

-- Sleep, anesthesia, dissociation, coma
-- Regime interruption vs identity loss
-- Experiential Regime Continuity (ERC)

-Primary source:
+Sleep, anesthesia, coma, and interruption without death or rebirth.

+**Primary source:**
-- `IER-continuity.md`
+`IER-continuity.md`

 ---

-### Chapter 12 — Persistence, Learning, and Development
+### Chapter 11 — Persistence and Deep Change

-- Learning as reorganization of intrinsic constraint
-- Trauma, habit, recovery
+Learning, trauma, habit, and recovery without subject replacement.
-- Deep change without subject replacement

-Primary source:
+**Primary source:**
-- `IER-persistence.md`
+`IER-persistence.md`

 ---

 ## Part IV — Meaning, Access, and Narrative

-### Chapter 13 — Experiential vs Epistemic Access
+### Chapter 12 — Experiential vs Epistemic Access

-- What it is like vs what is true
-- Why felt authority does not imply correctness
+Why felt authority does not imply truth.
-- Error, delusion, revelation, conviction
+Error, delusion, revelation, and conviction without mysticism.

-Primary source:
+**Primary source:**
-- `IER-access.md`
+`IER-access.md`

 ---

-### Chapter 14 — Meaning, Narrative, and Identity
+### Chapter 13 — Meaning and Narrative

-- Meaning as constraint-stabilizing organization
+Meaning as constraint-stabilizing organization.
-- Narrative recurrence and canonical forms
-- Identity as dynamically maintained coherence

-Primary source:
+Narrative as recurrent structure, not semantic reference.

+**Primary source:**
-- `IER-meaning.md`
+`IER-meaning.md`

 ---

-### Chapter 15 — Intentionality Without Semantics
+### Chapter 14 — Intentionality Without Semantics

-- Why intentionality is not about representation
-- Aboutness as constraint-stabilized orientation
+Aboutness as constraint-stabilized orientation, not representation.
-- Dissolution of traditional intentionality puzzles

-Primary source:
+**Primary source:**
-- `IER-intentionality.md`
+`IER-intentionality.md`

 ---

 ## Part V — Agency, Responsibility, and Ethics

-### Chapter 16 — Agency Under Intrinsic Constraint
+### Chapter 15 — Agency Under Intrinsic Constraint

-- Agency as resolution of intrinsic informational tension
+Agency as owned resolution capacity, compatible with determinism.
-- Degrees of agency within a single subject
-- Ownership of causation under determinism

-Primary source:
+**Primary source:**
-- `IER-agency.md`
+`IER-agency.md`

 ---

-### Chapter 17 — Free Will Reframed
+### Chapter 16 — Free Will Reframed

-- Why libertarian vs compatibilist debates dissolve
+Why libertarian and eliminativist debates dissolve under IER.
-- Coercion, compulsion, impairment
-- Responsibility without metaphysical freedom

-Primary source:
+**Primary source:**
-- `IER-free-will.md`
+`IER-free-will.md`

 ---

-### Chapter 18 — Ethics and Moral Standing
+### Chapter 17 — Choice Spaces and Ownership

-- Standing as categorical, not graded
-- Moral harm as organizational damage
-- Responsibility vs worth
-- Participation modulation and moral risk

-Primary source:
-- `IER-ethics.md`
+Choice as owned traversal of structured possibility.

+**Primary source:**
+`IER-choice.md`

 ---

-### Chapter 19 — Consequences and Precaution
+### Chapter 18 — Moral Standing and Harm

-- Artificial systems and moral uncertainty
-- Environmental and systemic harm
-- Why uncertainty increases obligation
-- Limits on experimentation and optimization

-Primary source:
-- `IER-consequences.md`
+Standing as categorical.
+Harm as organizational damage.
+Responsibility as graded.

+**Primary source:**
+`IER-ethics.md`

 ---

-## Part VI — Boundaries, Limits, and Clarification

-### Chapter 20 — Coordination Without Collectivism
+### Chapter 19 — Uncertainty and Precaution

-- Social coordination vs shared experience
-- Why there are no group minds
-- External constraint vs intrinsic constraint
+Why uncertainty increases obligation.
+Artificial systems, intervention, and irreversible risk.

+**Primary source:**
+`IER-consequences.md`

 ---

+## Part VI — Boundaries, Limits, and Critique

-### Chapter 21 — Cultural Attractors and Shared Meaning
+### Chapter 20 — What IER Is Not

-- Language, ritual, art, and institutions
-- Stable multi-agent patterns without collective UEFs
+Explicit denials and incompatibilities.

+**Primary sources:**
+`IER-denials.md`, `IER-contrast.md`

 ---

-### Chapter 22 — What IER Is Not
+### Chapter 21 — Diagnostics, Opacity, and Risk

-- Explicit denials
-- Incompatibilities with adjacent theories
-- Boundary enforcement

-Primary sources:
-- `IER-denials.md`
-- `IER-contrast.md`
+Why experience cannot be detected in principle.
+False negatives and silent harm.

+**Primary source:**
+`IER-diagnostics.md`

 ---

-### Chapter 23 — Diagnostics, Opacity, and Precaution
+### Chapter 22 — Puzzles and Dissolutions

-- Why experience cannot be detected in principle
-- External indistinguishability
-- False negatives and irreversible harm

-Primary source:
-- `IER-diagnostics.md`
+Why many consciousness puzzles share the same mistaken assumption.

+**Primary source:**
+`IER-puzzles.md`

 ---

-### Chapter 24 — Puzzles and Dissolutions
+### Chapter 23 — Critics and Costs

-- Classic consciousness puzzles
-- The shared mistaken assumption
-- Identity as the unifying resolution

-Primary source:
-- `IER-puzzles.md`
+Serious objections, pressure points, and irreversible commitments.

+**Primary source:**
+`IER-critics.md`

 ---

 ## Conclusion — Identity Without Mystery

-- Experience as physical reality
-- Meaning without epistemic inflation
-- Ethics without metaphysical excess
-- One world, many experiential perspectives
+Experience is not a ghostly extra.
+It is not an illusion.
+It is not a measurement target.

+It is a **real physical regime**, costly from the inside, plural in perspective, and ethically consequential by identity.

+IER does not tell us how to optimize the world.
+It tells us what it would mean to damage one.

 ---